Real Estate Notes 101

 While it is not required for a lender to tell the borrower if they sell a note.
 It is the responsibility of the new lender to inform the borrower that they now own the debt and provide them with details of how to start making payments.

 The other important part of a real estate note sale and/or purchase is the endorsement.
-This legal document records the transfer of the actual promissory note from the seller to the buyer.
+Known as an allonge, this legal document is attached the the note and records the transfer of the actual promissory note from the seller to the buyer.

 The seller will endorse the note, providing formal recognition that the buyer is now the new owner of the note.
 Just like a check, a note can be endorsed in blank.
 This makes the note a bearer instrument, so whoever holds the note owns it and can enforce it.